max-pfeiffer/uvicorn-poetry/README.md

    multi stage builds for building docker executables

 ## Configuration
 Configuration is done trough the following environment variables during docker build.
-For everything alse Uvicorn uses it's defaults.
+For everything else Uvicorn uses it's defaults.
 I will add more environment variables in the future.
 If you would like to have something specific send me a pull request or drop me a line.
 For all the following configuration options please see always the [official Uvicorn documentation](https://www.uvicorn.org/settings/)